rust-lang/mdBook/book-example/src/cli/watch.md

 # The watch command

-The watch command is useful when you want your book to be rendered on every file change.
+The `watch` command is useful when you want your book to be rendered on every file change.
-You could issue `mdbook build` everytime you change a file.
-But using `mdbook watch` once will watch your files and will trigger a build whenever you modify a file.
+You could repeatedly issue `mdbook build` every time a file is changed.
+But using `mdbook watch` once will watch your files and will trigger a build automatically whenever you modify a file.

 #### Specify a directory